 Low molecular weight heparin

-An anticoagulant medication (derived from heparin, see ‘Unfractionated heparin’ below) that is injected in order to prevent blood clots from growing larger and prevent new clots from forming.
-It works by inhibiting something called the “coagulation cascade”, which is the series of steps and triggers that blood undergoes in order to form a clot.
+An medication (derived from heparin, see ‘Unfractionated heparin’ below) that is injected in order to prevent blood clots from growing larger and prevent new clots from forming.
+It works by inhibiting something called the “ cascade”, which is the series of steps and triggers that blood undergoes in order to form a clot.

 Lung scan or Ventilation Perfusion Scan (VQ scan)